fastruby/blog/_posts/2019-09-29-code-quality-ruby-gems.md

 <img src="/blog/assets/images/quality/ruby-critic-overview.png" alt="RubyCritic Overview for alphagov/e-petitions">

-With this you can get a quick glimpse of the complexity and churn in all files.
+With this you can get a glimpse of the complexity and churn in all files.

 In the next section you can find all the files that have an "F" grade: